 In professional programmes, it is important that students have well-developed English language skills to meet the graduating standards of their particular programme.
-As a consequence, all undergraduate students in the Faculty of Education (Bachelor of Education (Tchg); Bachelor of Physical Education; Bachelor of Human Services and Bachelor of Social Work), as well as the Graduate Diplomas of Teaching and Education Foundation students are required to complete the DELNA language requirements.
+As a consequence, all undergraduate students in the Faculty of Education (Bachelor of Education (Teaching); Bachelor of Physical Education; Bachelor of Human Services and Bachelor of Social Work), as well as the Graduate Diplomas in Teaching, Master of Teaching and Education Foundation students are required to complete the DELNA language requirements.

 In the first instance students must complete the DELNA screening assessment.
 Those students who meet the minimum standard or above automatically meet the DELNA requirement and need do nothing more in relation to DELNA.
 If a student's screening indicates that diagnosis is required he/she must undertake the DELNA diagnosis.
+A pass or above at screening indicates the student has met the DELNA requirements.
 Where students fail to meet the minimum requirement he/she will be required to develop an individual plan.
 This is a mandatory requirement.

 An individual plan will be developed on the basis of students' DELNA diagnostic results and identified areas of need.
-The individual plan is developed in conjunction with the Academic English Language Adviser who assists students to seek the most appropriate support to meet their individual needs.
+The individual plan is developed in conjunction with the Academic English Language Support person who assists students to seek the most appropriate support to meet their individual needs.
 The DELNA diagnosis and, if required, the individual plan must be completed within three months of the beginning of Semester One of the degree.

 Students who have an individual plan will then need to work on developing their English language skills in both an independent and supported manner.
-Students are expected to work independently utilizing a range of on-line resources in the Moodle DELNA Academic Language Enrichment programme.
+Students are expected to work independently utilizing a range of on-line resources such as Grammar Smart, Writing for Academic Purposes, Reading for Academic Purposes and Pronunciation.
 Enrolment in relevant Student Learning Centre workshops will be useful also.
-For their General Education course, students will be encouraged to enrol in language courses such as ENGWRIT 101, ESOL 100 or 101.
-Regular meetings with the DELNA Academic English Language Adviser are necessary for success.
+Regular meetings with the DELNA Language Support person are necessary for success.